 Resource groups and the resources they contain are associated with an Azure subscription.

 What is an Azure subscription?

 An Azure subscription is similar to a resource group in that it's a logical construct that groups together resource groups and their resources.
 However, an Azure subscription is also associated with the controls used by Azure Resource Manager.
 What does this mean?
-Let's take a closer look at Resource Manager to learn about the relationship between it and an Azure subscription.
+Take a closer look at Azure Resource Manager to learn about the relationship between it and an Azure subscription.